ROYAL COLLEGE OF MUSIC BIG BAND

 I directed the Royal College of Music Big Band from 2001-2007 (pictured above), which contains some of the top young jazz musicians in the UK.
-In 2007, we recorded the first ever RCM jazz CD in a programme that included several movements from Maria Schneider’s Grammy-winning suite ‘Allegresse’.
+In 2007, we recorded the first ever RCM jazz CD, which included several movements from Maria Schneider’s Grammy-winning suite ‘Allegresse’.
 Other tunes included Pat Metheny’s ‘Minuano’ and arrangements by Bob Brookmeyer, Bill Dobbins and the unique Clayton-Hamilton band.

 My jazz piano playing was a regular part of my freelance work after I left Guildhall, though it has not been the mainstay of my performing since I began to work more seriously as a choral conductor in 2002.
 Regular gigs on the London jazz scene with the likes of Brian Abrahams, Bobby Wellins, Chris Wells and a number of jazz singers have been interspersed with set-piece performances with groups such as London’s Eclectic Voices and the Frank Williams African Jazz Quintet.

-One highlight was the recent British premiere at the Purcell Room of my own specially devised of Faure’s Requiem arranged for choir, rhythm section and two horns.
+One highlight was the recent British premiere at the Purcell Room (South Bank Centre) of my own specially devised of Faure’s Requiem arranged for choir, rhythm section and two horns.
 The Purcell Room performance (June 2002), featured Kenny Wheeler (trumpet), Kennet Jonson (saxes) and the London-based choir Eclectic Voices.
 The Faure has proved popular and was performed again early in 2006 by another London chamber choir, Chantage, who won the UK’s ‘BBC Radio 3 Choir of the Year’ competition that year.

-Before I moved to New York, I often led the monthly Sunday night Jazz Vespers at church of St Ann’s and St Agnes, where I played piano, led the pro jazz trio and put together a volunteer choir of jazz singers and others.
+Before I moved to New York, I often led the monthly Sunday night Jazz Vespers at church of St Ann’s and St Agnes, where I played piano, led the pro jazz trio and directed a volunteer choir of jazz singers and others.